Skip to main content

 D) CHECK

-2. Why does the student_advisor table use a composite primary key?
+2. Why does the product_warehouse table use a composite primary key?

 B) To allow duplicate assignments

-C) To prevent the same student-advisor pair from being stored twice
+C) To prevent the same product-warehouse pair from being stored twice

 D) To improve text search